-The character names you use in your story are sometimes those that people will long remember, even if the plot of your story becomes fuzzy in their head after years.
+The character names you use in your story are sometimes those that people will long remember, even if your story’s plot becomes fuzzy in their head after years.
 Whether you are talking about fantasy world names for your characters or places in your story, names stick in people’s memory.
 Who will ever forget names like Harry Potter, Winterfell, Middle-earth, or Eragon?
 Or how about names used in classic literature, such as Oliver Twist or Huckleberry Finn?

 What’s in a Name?